Mongolian blue spots, also known as slate gray nevi, are a type of pigmented birthmark. They’re formally called congenital dermal melanocytosis.

 - blue or blue-gray in color

-- an irregular shape, with poorly demarcated edges
+- an irregular shape, with poorly distinguished edges

 However, unlike bruises, Mongolian blue spots don’t disappear within a matter of days.

 It’s important to understand the common characteristics of these spots.
 Marks likely aren’t related to Mongolian blue spots if they:

 - appear later in life

 Mongolian blue spots are harmless.
 They’re not cancerous or indicative of a disease or disorder.
 There’s no need for medical intervention.
 In many cases, the spots fade over time and are gone by the time a child becomes a teenager.

 If your child appears to have Mongolian blue spots, make sure the pediatrician examines them at your baby’s first checkup.
 A doctor can diagnose Mongolian blue spots based on their appearance.

 The only possible complication of these spots is psychological.
 This is particularly the case for blue spots that are visible to others and last longer than childhood.

 Most Mongolian blue spots fade over time.
 Like other types of noncancerous birthmarks, they don’t cause any long-term health problems.

 Spots that start to change shape or color may be something else.
 Never self-diagnose any skin conditions.
 Always check with your doctor or a dermatologist.